Z-SC/ccm-docs/docs/intro.md

 ## What is a cluster?

 Cluster is a collection of (usually Linux) computers connected by a high-speed private network.
-Only a designated computer, the **head node**, is accessible from the outside.
+Only one designated computer, the **head node**, is accessible from the outside.
 Other nodes, called **compute nodes** are connected to the outside through the head node.
 You do not work on the compute nodes directly, but submit your work through a **batch scheduler**, which is a program that distributes the work between the compute nodes.